better/convoys/docs/examples.rst

 As you can see, the Weibull distribution fits the nonparametric plot fairly well!

 One of the benefits of parametric models is that you can extrapolate them to see the final conversion rate.
-Let's try to fit the Weibull model to see how different cohorts of reported violations are cleared:
+Let's try to fit the Weibull model to see how different cohorts of reported violations are cleared.
+Let's also plot the Kaplan-Meier and the Weibull model on top of each other so that we can compare visually how well the model fits.

 .. code-block:: python